Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 - [SaaS fulfillment API FAQ.](https://docs.microsoft.com/azure/marketplace/partner-center-portal/saas-fulfillment-apis-faq) Frequently-asked questions about the SaaS Fulfillment APIs.

-## Installation

-The documentation **(docs)** directory contains [installation instructions](./docs/Installation-Instructions.md) to help understand, implement, and deploy the sample code and SDK components.

 ## Monitoring
 The following documents provide HOW-TOs setup Azure Monitoring and Alerting for the resources deployed by the SaaS Accelerator:
 - [Web App Monitoring and Alerting instructions](./docs/WebApp-Monitoring.md).